 Effective January 1, 2020, losses on loan receivables are estimated and recognized upon origination of the loan, based on expected credit losses for the life of the loan balance as of the period end date.
 This requires us to estimate expected losses in the portfolio as of each balance sheet date.
 The method for calculating the estimate of expected credit loss takes into account historical experience and current conditions for homogeneous pools of loans, and reasonable and supportable forecasts about the future.
-We also perform a qualitative assessment beyond model estimates, and apply qualitative adjustments as necessary.
-The reasonable and supportable period is determined based upon the accuracy level of historical loss forecast estimates, model and methodology utilized, and considers material changes in growth and credit strategy, and historical business changes which may not be applicable within the current environment.
-The Company regularly evaluates the reasonable and supportable forecast period.
-Beyond a reasonable and supportable period, we generally revert to historical loss information over a 6-month period, gradually increasing the weight of historical losses in the reversion period, and utilize historical loss information thereafter for the remaining life of the portfolio.
-The reversion period, similar to the reasonable and supportable period, may change in the future depending on multiple factors such as forecasting methods, portfolio changes, and macroeconomic environment.
+We also perform a qualitative assessment in addition to model estimates and apply qualitative adjustments as necessary.
+The reasonable and supportable forecast period is determined based upon the accuracy level of historical loss forecast estimates, models and methodology utilized, an assessment of the current economic outlook, including the effects of COVID-19, and consideration of material changes in our loan portfolio such as changes in growth, portfolio mix and credit strategy.
+The reasonable and supportable forecast period used in our estimate of credit losses at June 30, 2020 was 12 months, consistent with the forecast period utilized since adoption of CECL.
+The Company reassesses the reasonable and supportable forecast period on a quarterly basis.
+Beyond the reasonable and supportable forecast period, we revert to historical loss information at the loan receivables segment level over a 6-month period, gradually increasing the weight of historical losses in the reversion period, and utilize historical loss information thereafter for the remaining life of the portfolio.
+The reversion period, similar to the reasonable and supportable forecast period, may change in the future depending on multiple factors such as forecasting methods, portfolio changes, and macroeconomic environment.

 We evaluate each portfolio quarterly.
 For credit card receivables, our estimation process includes analysis of historical data, and there is a significant amount of judgment applied in selecting inputs and analyzing the results produced by the models to determine the allowance for credit losses.
 Our risk process includes standards and policies for reviewing major risk exposures and concentrations, and evaluates relevant data either for individual loans or on a portfolio basis, as appropriate.
 More specifically, we use an enhanced migration analysis to estimate the likelihood that a loan will progress through the various stages of delinquency.
 The enhanced migration analysis considers uncollectible principal, interest and fees reflected in the loan receivables, segmented by credit and business parameters.
-We use other analyses to estimate losses incurred on non-delinquent accounts, which include past performance, bankruptcy activity such as filings, policy changes, loan volume and amounts.
+We use other analyses to estimate losses on non-delinquent accounts, which include past performance, bankruptcy activity such as fillings, policy changes, loan volume and amounts.
 Holistically, for assessing the portfolio credit loss content, we also evaluate portfolio risk management techniques applied to various accounts, historical behavior of different account vintages, account seasoning, economic conditions, recent trends in delinquencies, account collection management, forecasting uncertainties, expectations about the future, and a qualitative assessment of the adequacy of the allowance for credit losses.

 We estimate our allowance for credit card loan losses using pools of homogeneous loans.
 Further, experience is not available for new portfolios; therefore, while we accumulate experience, we utilize our experience with the most closely analogous products and segments in our portfolio.
 The underlying assumptions, estimates and assessments we use to provide for losses are updated periodically to reflect our view of current conditions and expectations about the future and are subject to the regulatory examination process, which can result in changes to our assumptions.
 Changes in such estimates can significantly affect the allowance and provision for credit losses.
-It is possible that we will experience credit losses that are different from our current estimates of expected losses.
+It is possible that we will experience credit losses that are different from our current estimates of expected credit losses.